neosubhamoy/pytubepp-extension/README.md

 [![MozillaAddon](./assets/images/mozilla-addon.png)](https://addons.mozilla.org/en-US/firefox/addon/pytubepp-addon/)

+* !!
+NOT AVAILABLE ON CHROME WEB STORE: Chrome Web Store don't allow extensions which allows YouTube Video Download under [Blue Zinc](https://developer.chrome.com/docs/webstore/troubleshooting/#prohibited-products) guidelines.
+So, PytubePP Extension is not officially available on Chrome Web Store.
+If you are a Chrome user then you need to manually download the latest '.crx' file for chrome from [releases](https://github.com/neosubhamoy/pytubepp-extension/releases/latest) section and [sideload](https://stackoverflow.com/a/11879334) it.

-* You can also download the unsigned raw zip file from the [releases](https://github.com/neosubhamoy/pytubepp-extension/releases/latest) section to import in your browser (for testing only)
+* You can also download the unsigned raw zip file from the [releases](https://github.com/neosubhamoy/pytubepp-extension/releases/latest) section to import in your browser (only for testing pourposes)

 ### ⚡ Technologies Used